ndr2084/pytorch-rl-scheduler/README.md

 `pip install torch` installs the dependencies required for the rl-based scheduler
 `pip install flask` installs the dependencies required to capture the pods from the cluster and assign scores via http requests
 `pip install numpy` torch has dependency on numpy
-for convenience, we have added torch and flask in the requirements.txt file provided
+✅for convenience, we have added torch and flask in the requirements.txt file provided

 ```bash
 $ pip install -r requirements.txt